 RIO ST CROIX

 Resident Inspection Office St. Croix routinely performs all Marine Safety related operational functions.
-This includes conducting Small Passenger Vessel (T- Boat) inspections, Port State Control boarding's on Foreign Freight Vessels, Tank Vessels, and CCSSC (Caribbean Cargo Ships).
-Personnel respond to and investigate pollution cases and marine casualty cases.
-RIO St. Croix’s deep-draft boarding's are concentrated on product, LPG and chemical tankers that off-load to and load from the HOVENSA storage terminal on the southern coast.
+This includes conducting Small Passenger Vessel (T-Boat) inspections, Port State Control boardings on Foreign Freight Vessels, Tank vessels, and CCSSC (Caribbean Cargo Ships) as well as performing uninspected towing vessel examinations.
+RIO St. Croix also performs container inspections (including joint agency operations), facility inspections on LNG, mobile, and oil transfer facilities, marine casualty investigations, and pollution investigations.
+RIO ST. Croix’s deep-draft boarding’s are concentrated on product, LPG, and chemical tankers that conduct transfers to, and from, Hovensa storage Terminal located on the southern coast.
 RIO also serves as a liaison for COMCOGARD SECTOR SAN JUAN in other mission areas and logistical support.

 Typically, RIO St. Croix’s pollution reports are for small spills (less than 10 gallons) reported by the responsible party.
-Although situations vary as to the reason for the spill, the most frequent source is usually related to some type of bulk liquid transfer with equipment failure or human errors being the main contributing factor.
+Although situations vary as to the reason for the spill, the most frequent source is usually related to some type of bulk liquid transfer with equipment failure or human contributing factor.
 After hours reports are taken by the CDO.
 The CDO contacts the duty petty officer here on St. Croix.
 On-site investigations are normally conducted and the supervisor notified as necessary as to the course of action.
 Duty petty officers make use of a variety of resources around the island to assist with the response.
-For example, the Department of Planning & Natural Resources, U.S. Fish & Wildlife, and local Marine Police all have patrol boats to assist during an investigation.
-Also, Seaborne Aviation has seaplanes that pass over the harbor frequently which can assist with pinpointing a mystery spill.
+For example, the Department of Planning and Natural Resources, U.S. Fish and Wildlife and local Marine Police all have patrol boats to assist during an investigation.